 The excavation at the Ness of Brodgar have been attracting a lot of attention recently - you may have seen television coverage of the site, with TV presenter Neil Oliver, a three part BBC documentary 'Britain's Ancient Capital - Secrets of Orkney' which aired in the UK in Spring 2017.
 The site is sometimes referred to as 'Orkney's Neolithic cathedral' or simply 'Orkney's stone age temple'.
 In addition to lots of press coverage from previous years - Current Archaeology, British Archaeology etc, in August 2014 the Ness of Brodgar and Orkney had a major feature (and was the cover story!) in the National Geographic magazine.

-The dates are not finally confirmed until much nearer the time, as fundraising in as ongoing process from year to year.
+The 2019 Ness of Brodgar dig dates are as from Monday 1st July to Friday 23rd August 2019.
+Subject to funding the 2020 Ness of Brodgar dig may be in progress from 6 to 8 weeks from early July until mid-late August, but the dates are not finally confirmed until much nearer the time, as fundraising is an ongoing process from year to year.
 We therefore cannot offer any guarantees that a particular holiday will include a visit to the Ness of Brodgar excavation.
 Please note that outside of the excavation season it is not possible to visit the dig site, since it is covered over to protect it until the following year.